 Naphthalene levels in water, soil, and sediment tend to be low except in close proximity to point sources, where there is potential for contamination.
 Naphthalene evaporates and degrades quickly, and is not expected to bioaccumulate.

-Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to naphthalene in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Consumer Product Information Database yielded the following results on current potential for exposure to naphthalene in Canada:

 |Search Term: ‘naphthalene’|